Developing a digital transformation strategy for the future

 4. Identify your goals and desired outcomes

 With a clear understanding of where you are now, you can start looking to the future.
-What are your digital goals?
+What are your digital transformation goals?
 What do you hope to achieve?
 What experience are you trying to create for your customers and employees?

 5. Conduct a gap analysis